xingbow/SciDaEx/backend/app/routes/README.md

-# SciDaEx Backend Routes
+# SciDaSynth Backend Routes
-This folder contains the routing functions for the SciDaEx (Scientific Data Extractor) backend application.
+This folder contains the routing functions for the SciDaSynth backend application.

 ## Files

-- `api.py`: The main API routing file that defines the endpoints for the SciDaEx backend.
+- `api.py`: The main API routing file that defines the endpoints for the SciDaSynth backend.

 ## Overview

-The `api.py` file sets up a Flask Blueprint named `api` and defines various routes for handling different functionalities of the SciDaEx application.
+The `api.py` file sets up a Flask Blueprint named `api` and defines various routes for handling different functionalities of the SciDaSynth application.
 These routes include:

 - File upload and retrieval
 - PDF metadata extraction